tq-bit/chattergram-redis/readme.md

 - Finally, the message is propagated to connected Websocket clients
 - The replication from MongoDB into Redis (and vice-versa) happens when the application is restarted and works like this (see [redis.sync.ts](https://github.com/tq-bit/chattergram-redis/blob/master/backend/src/app/redis/redis.sync.ts)):
   - From Redis to MongoDB
-    - I'm checking whether this is the first time chat messages have been synced
+    - The app checks whether this is the first time chat messages have been synced
-    - If so, I'm simply moving all messages from Redis to MongoDB with `insertMany` (because there are no older chat entries)
+    - If so, it will simply move all messages from Redis to MongoDB with `insertMany` (because there are no older chat entries)
-    - If not, I'm using `RedisSearch` to find all entries in Redis that have been created since the last sync
+    - If not, it'll use [`RediSearch`](https://redis.io/docs/stack/search/) to find all entries in Redis that have been created since the last sync

 ```ts
 ChatRepository.search()